I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ni-ntddvdeo-ioctl_video_map_video_memory.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
-req.typenames : "*PTAPE_WRITE_MARKS, TAPE_WRITE_MARKS"
+req.typenames : TAPE_WRITE_MARKS, *PTAPE_WRITE_MARKS
 ---

 # IOCTL_VIDEO_MAP_VIDEO_MEMORY IOCTL
-Maps the video hardware <a href="wdkgloss.f#wdkgloss.frame_buffer#wdkgloss.frame_buffer"><i>frame buffer</i></a> and video RAM into the virtual address space of the requester.
-Miniport drivers are required to handle this IOCTL and to map all video memory in the caller's address space with <a href="..\video\nf-video-videoportmapmemory.md">VideoPortMapMemory</a>.

-This request is both modal and nonmodal: the miniport driver must return the location size of the frame buffer within video memory, and the frame buffer size and location can vary from mode to mode (modal characteristic).
-However, a subsequent set-mode operation (to the same mode) must not cause the video memory to change location (nonmodal characteristic).

-Maps the video hardware <a href="wdkgloss.f#wdkgloss.frame_buffer#wdkgloss.frame_buffer"><i>frame buffer</i></a> and video RAM into the virtual address space of the requester.
+Maps the video hardware <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">frame buffer</a> and video RAM into the virtual address space of the requester.
 Miniport drivers are required to handle this IOCTL and to map all video memory in the caller's address space with <a href="..\video\nf-video-videoportmapmemory.md">VideoPortMapMemory</a>.

 This request is both modal and nonmodal: the miniport driver must return the location size of the frame buffer within video memory, and the frame buffer size and location can vary from mode to mode (modal characteristic).
 However, a subsequent set-mode operation (to the same mode) must not cause the video memory to change location (nonmodal characteristic).